Ignotus/git-diff-xlsx/README.md

 # git-diff-xlsx

 Implements git diff for the XLSX format.
-Theoretically works with DOCX as well.

 ### Setup